As Ebola outbreak grows in Uganda, US ramps up preparedness plans - KTVZ

 Ebola can spread from person to person through direct contact with blood or other bodily fluids such as saliva, sweat, semen or feces, or through contaminated objects like bedding or needles.

 Ebola symptoms include fever, aches and pains, and fatigue, which then can progress to diarrhea, vomiting and unexplained bleeding.
 There are two monoclonal antibody treatments for Ebola approved by the US Food and Drug Administration.
-Other treatments include giving fluids and electrolytes, supporting the patient’s blood pressure, reducing vomiting and managing fever and pain.
+Supportive care includes giving fluids and electrolytes, supporting the patient’s blood pressure, reducing vomiting and managing fever and pain.

 “If we do see any cases in the United States, the hope is that they will be identified quickly before there is further spread,” Barouch said.